MoldirShabikova/media-app/media-app/README.md

-# Getting Started with Create React App
+# Full Stack Social Media App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a social media app that allows users to create accounts, share posts, follow other users, and comment on posts.
+It was built using the following technologies:

+React
+React Router DOM
+CSS
+JavaScript
+Bit.io
+Node.js
+Express
+PostgreSQL
+JWT

-## Available Scripts
+## Features

-In the project directory, you can run:
+In the project directory, you can run:The app has the following features:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+User authentication (register, login, logout)
+User profile page (view user information and posts) Create, view, edit, and delete posts
+Follow other users and view their posts
+Comment on posts
+Pagination for posts and comments
+Search for posts by keyword
+Like posts

 ### `npm test`